 Posts by Sean Ross — Page 10

-MONTGOMERY — The Alabama House of Representatives on Thursday sent a bill to Governor Kay Ivey’s desk that would establish the Alabama Uniform Concealed Carry Permit Act.
-The legislation would standardize the process statewide for the issuance of concealed carry permits.
-Right now, this process — including fees and forms involved — varies county-by-county.
-SB 308 […]
+The Alabama House of Representatives sent a bill to Gov. Kay Ivey's desk that would establish the Alabama Uniform Concealed Carry Permit Act.

 The U.S. Department of Commerce’s Economic Development Administration (EDA) on Thursday awarded $800,000 via a CARES Act Recovery Assistance grant to the Alabama Gulf Coast Convention and Visitors Bureau to develop and implement a tourism recovery marketing campaign in response to the economic downturn that resulted from the COVID-19 pandemic.
 This grant will also be […]